 This was the original premise of Marvel Comics' Eternals, before they were shoehorned into the mainstream Marvel Universe.
 The Jack Kirby series had these beings and their enemies the Deviants, mistaken for gods and monsters and inspiring all of humanity's myths, legends and ancient religions.
 When they got switched to the Fantasy Kitchen Sink of the MU, they were relegated to having merely been mistaken for actually-existing gods.

-In fact, the approach taken by Marvel seems to be that EVERYTHING they have ever published- not just the superhero comics, but horror, science fiction, romance, western, humor etc. are ALL TRUE and part of the same setting- details to be worked out on a case by case basis.
+In the Marvel Universe you have Thor and Hercules able to work together.
+Heck, in the Marvel Universe, ALL pantheons are real.
+Their leaders have the occasional meeting, for crises such as, say; Skrull invasions?
+In fact, the approach taken by Marvel seems to be that EVERYTHING they have ever published—not just the superhero comics, but horror, science fiction, romance, western, humor etc. are ALL TRUE and part of the same setting—details to be worked out on a case by case basis.
 Yes, even Howard the Duck.

-In the DC Universe, even if you just look at the Marvel Family, you've got Captain Marvel whose powers come from Solomon and a selection of Greek and Roman figures, as well as his rival, Black Adam who gets HIS powers from the Egyptian pantheon.
+In The DCU, even if you just look at the Marvel Family, you've got Captain Marvel whose powers come from Solomon and a selection of Greek and Roman figures, as well as his rival, Black Adam who gets HIS powers from the Egyptian pantheon.
 Both collections of myths spell out "SHAZAM", so they both have the same magic transformation word.

 The overarching plot of both Fables and Jack of Fables is, of course, that all fictional characters really exist and are living in New York.
 Jack of Fables introduces characters that represent literary devices, the most amusing of which is probably the Pathetic Fallacy.